blogscot/snake-game/README.md

 ```
 java -jar clojure-snake-0.1.0-standalone.jar -s <speed>
 ```
-The optional parameter <speed> specifies the snake's initial speed and it must be an integer between 0 (slow) and 40 (fast).
+The optional parameter <speed> specifies the snake's initial speed and it must be an integer in the range 0 (slow) and 40 (fast).

+Alternatively, the latest [release](https://github.com/blogscot/snake-game/releases) can be downloaded directly and ran using the aforementioned command.

+Enjoy!